-Last Updated on March 6, 2021 by Obaro Alidou K.
+Last Updated on October 2, 2021 by Obaro Alidou K.

-Building eCommerce is one of the most profitable online businesses out there.
+Building an eCommerce store is one of the most profitable online businesses out there.
 If you are looking to start an online store and don’t know how, you are in the right place.
 In this in-depth tutorial I will show you how to create your own online store fast–step by step with zero technical knowledge.

-What is an Online store?
+What is an Online Store?

 So at the end of the day, an online store is a virtual representation of a shop.